collectiveaccess/CollectiveAccessManual/providence/user/setup/backups.md

 AutoMySQLBackup which can take care of naming and compression of snapshots, and can easily handle multiple databases.

-## Backing up your digital media
+## Backing Up your Digital Media

 CollectiveAccess stores all uploaded and derived digital media in a series of sub-directories under /media in the root of your installation.
 Simply backing up the entire contents of media is sufficient in most cases.

-## Backing up your configuration files
+## Backing Up your Configuration Files

 CollectiveAccess configuration files are stored in a sub-directory named conf under app (aka. **app/conf**).
 This entire directory should be